 **Note: If you have delicate jewelry, instead of soaking them in the beer you can place your jewelry on a soft cloth pour the beer on it while rubbing the dirt off slowly.

-Author Bio: I am a lifestyle and decor blogger and editor at Lijo Decor.
+I am a lifestyle, decor and editor at Lijo Decor.
 A long-time native from Miami, Florida , USA who loves to publish her own articles in various lifestyle-related websites.